Photo by Jupe Javeta

 Daughter of Storytellers, Culture Bearers, and stars of Nick Jr.’s Gullah Gullah Island, Ron & Natalie Daise, Sara’s multidisciplinary approach builds on their continuous work of worldbuilding, archiving and affirming Black life.

-Her acclaimed 2020 essay "Be Here Now: The South is a Portal", explores the South as a portal for Africana and Indigenous magic and ways of knowing.
+Her acclaimed 2020 essay "Be Here Now: The South is a Portal", explores the South as a portal for Africana and Indigenous resistance, magic and ways of knowing.
 A 2023 WNBA Authentic Voices Fellow, and the youngest fellow in the inaugural Eldergarten Fellowship, she has also published in Ukweli: Searching for Healing Truth (2022) Sistories Lit Mag., and touching:blackstudy.

 She finds joy, pleasure, restoration, and healing in her ancestors, writing, plants, water, the stars, words, music, laughter, tears, and Black folk.